Structome-TM

 What is Structome-TM?

 Structome-TM is a web resource for determining evolutionary history using structural relatedness.
-Using the TM-score metric as a distance measure, it employs maximum-likelihood (ML) or neighbor-joining (NJ) methods to infer evolutionary relationships between protein structures.
+Using the TM-score metric as a distance measure, it employs neighbor-joining (NJ) methods to infer evolutionary relationships between protein structures.
 Structome-TM is part of the Structome suite, designed to provide high-quality, structure-informed phylogenetic analyses.

 How was the resource built?